-Parlane McFarlane Trophy, Saturday 26th August 2017, Cathcart Castle Golf Club
+Parlane McFarlane Trophy, Saturday 21st August 2021, Cathcart Castle Golf Club.

 The Parlane McFarlane Trophy is one of the premier open events in the Glasgow area - a 36-hole annual open strokeplay competition open to male golfers with a handicap of 6 or less.